jdelrue/info_grid/docs/capacity_reservation/README.md

 | S3           | 2    | 83.3 TFT  | -   |   -    | 1000 GiB  |
 | Namespace    | chooser by user | Size in TB * 83.3 TFT
 | Reverse proxy| -    | 10 TFT   | -   | -      | -       |

+### 5. Example of how to deploy container on 0-OS

+[Click here](examples) to see all the examples how to deploy some container on your virtual 0-OS